Sobolev metrics on spaces of manifold valued curves: Metric and geodesic completeness

 In this section we reduce the question of metric completeness $(\I^n(D,\N),\dist^G)$ to a question on uniform equivalence of the Riemannian metrics $G$ and $\calH$ on metric balls.
 This is done in two steps.

 \textbf{First reduction --- distance equivalence on balls.} The space $\I^n(D,\N)$ is an open subset of $H^n(D,\N)$ (see Proposition~\ref{prop:Hn_Hilbert_manifold}).
-In addition to the metric $\dist^{G}$ induced by $G$, it therefore inherits also the distance $\dist^{\calH}$ function induced from $H^n(D,\N)$.
-In general, $\dist^G$ and $\dist^\calH$ are not equivalent.
-However, we do have the following:
+In addition to the metric $\dist^{G}$ induced by $G$, it therefore inherits also the distance function $\dist^{\calH}$ induced from $H^n(D,\N)$.
+In general, $\dist^G$ and $\dist^\calH$ are not equivalent.\footnote{This follows by the fact that $\calH$ and $G$ are no equivalent: For $G$ of the type \eqref{def:SobMetric}, the highest order derivative it involves is $\nabla_{\pl_s}^n$, which equals to $|c'|^{-n}\nabla_{\pl_\theta}^n$ plus lower order terms.
+The highest order derivative in $\calH$ is, on the other hand, $\nabla_{\pl_\theta}^n$.
+In particular, if we take a curve $c$ on which $|c'|$ is very close to being zero in some interval, it follows that $\calH_c$ and $G_c$ can have extremely large ratio.} However, we do have the following: